jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Soon We Will Be All There Is**
 Ego’s **Soon We Will Be All There Is** power allows you to turn a face-down location in your resource row face up to become a supporting character.
 Once this happens it will stop being a location.

-## Electro
+## Electro (SC)
 Set: Sinister Syndicate
 **Electrocution**
 Electro introduces a new concept: remaining health.
 Remaining health is a character’s (Health) maximum minus its wounds.
 (Maximum (Health) is printed plus any bonus .)
 For example, when a character with 1  printed (Health) appears, it will have 1 remaining health.
-If a character has 3 printed and is getting +1 from an effect and has 2 wounds, its remaining health is 2 (3 + 1 – 2 = 2).
+If a character has 3 printed (Health) and is getting +1 (Health) from an effect and has 2 wounds, its remaining health is 2 (3 + 1 – 2 = 2).

 ## Elektra (MC)
 Set: Legacy